-As your business takes off, at home and overseas, juggling international payroll cycles and processes can get costly, time consuming and complex.
-By merging your global payroll with Papaya Global, you can easily manage your team in multiple locations with ease while staying legally compliant.
+As your business takes off, at home and overseas, juggling international payroll cycles and processes can get costly, time-consuming and complex.
+By leveraging our unified payroll and payments solutions, you can easily manage your team’s payroll payments in multiple locations with ease while staying legally compliant.

 What is the difference between a local and a foreign employee?

 From a company perspective, local and foreign employees differ in terms of taxation and benefits.
 That counts even if their job descriptions are the same.
 A local employee will work and be protected by local employment laws and regulations, while your foreign employee will operate under their home country’s employment laws.